Analysis | Facebook is on the ropes, just as the right wanted. But there’s a catch.

 When Haugen argues that Facebook hasn’t done enough to tamp down on misinformation and hate, when she provides internal documents that reveal the company’s possession of “evidence from a variety of sources that hate speech, divisive political speech and misinformation on Facebook and the family of apps are affecting societies around the world,” that is the opposite of what Trump and his allies are concerned about.
 They aren’t mad at Facebook for how it is lax in its policing of content.
 They’re mad about the policing of content.

 In some cases, this conflict is simply ignored.
 Sen. Josh Hawley (R-Mo.), whose efforts to cast technology companies as a generous force even led to his citing their actions when he endorsed the effort to block electoral-vote counting on Jan.
 6, has repeatedly demanded that Facebook and other companies not censor users.
-He introduced legislation in 2019 amplifying the idea that there was no recourse but to have the federal government intervene to defend what he and others saw as politically motivated efforts to silence the right.
+He introduced legislation in 2019 amplifying the idea that there was no recourse but to have the federal government intervene to defend what he and others cast as politically motivated efforts to silence the right.

 How did Hawley respond to the Journal investigations?
 He elevated a report focused on the negative effects of Facebook use on children, particularly young girls, to propose a system for holding Facebook to account by letting parents sue for harm to children under the age of 16.
 In other words, he wants to force Facebook to take more robust action limiting this particular type of toxic content even as he lambastes them for taking actions to limit other types of toxic content.

-His argument is that Facebook (and other companies) are unfairly targeting the right, a claim for which the main evidence is either occasions on which prominent conservatives have been muted or had content removed from the platforms or, more recently, because of the response to the New York Post’s elevation of accusations about President Biden’s son Hunter last year.
+His argument is that Facebook (and other companies) are unfairly targeting the right, a claim for which the main evidence is occasions when prominent conservatives have been muted or had content removed from the platforms or, more recently, the response to the New York Post’s elevation of accusations about Joe Biden’s son Hunter last year.
 On net, though, Facebook has largely been a boon to the political right, and research has shown how it rewards extreme positions and content like that offered by Trump and many of his allies.
 Not to mention instances in which Trump and others were explicitly allowed to sidestep the rules.

 What the leaked documents make clear is that there’s no real debate — including within the company itself — that Facebook is enormously effective at spreading false and toxic messages.
 (In the “60 Minutes” interview, for example, Haugen specifically implicated a change made at Facebook in allowing protesters to organize before Jan.
 6.)
 The question, instead, is whether it can weather efforts to tamp down on dangerous content that aids one political group.
 Or, really, whether it wants to.